DUT students protest NSFAS eZaga scheme

 It said those found to have dual funding were defunded and while eZaga representatives are on campus they have power over eZaga challenges.

-Students aligned with the EFF student command protested outside the Durban University of Technology on Thursday.
+Students aligned with the EFF student command protest outside the Durban University of Technology over the new NSFAS MasterCard recently.

-Students aligned with the EFF student command protested outside the Durban University of Technology on Thursday.
+Students aligned with the EFF student command protest outside the Durban University of Technology over the new NSFAS MasterCard recently.
+(Sandile Ndlovu)

 The students burnt tyres before the arrival of police officers.